iZastic/vrising-silkworm/README.md

 Post an issue on [GitHub](https://github.com/iZastic/vrising-silkworm/issues).

 ### Known Issues
+- Conrollers not fully supported
+- Keybinds are not in the options menu

 ### Changelog
+`2.0.0` (**NOT** backwards compatible with 1.2.2)
+- Updated for the games 1.0 release

+<details>

 `1.2.2`
 - Updated to use BepInEx INativeDetour

-<details>

 `1.2.1`
 - Clamp slider values to avoid issues